Will there be a season 2 of Never Have I Ever on Netflix? - TheNewsTrace

-Netflix’s comedy-drama Never Have I Ever, co-created by Mindy Kaling and loosely based mostly on her personal highschool experiences, may need solely not too long ago debuted on the streaming service, however at simply 10 episodes of 20-30 minutes every, many followers of the sequence have already binge-watched your complete first season.
+Netflix’s comedy-drama Never Have I Ever, co-created by Mindy Kaling and loosely based mostly on her personal highschool experiences, might need solely lately debuted on the streaming service, however at simply 10 episodes of 20-30 minutes every, many followers of the collection have already binge-watched your complete first season.

 So naturally ideas are turning to a follow-up… however are we going to see extra from Devi, her family and friends?
-Right here’s every little thing we all know up to now about a potential second season.
+Right here’s every part we all know to this point about a potential second season.

 Never Have I Ever season 2 on Netflix: Is it coming again?